kzy599/LAGM/README.md

 4. **GAS Implementation**

    The core implementation of the Generation-Adaptive Selection (GAS) algorithm is located in the Python script `optMatingP.py`.
+Note: The default parameters`female_num=50, male_num=25, female_mates=1, male_mates=2` in `setup_deap_gain` are tailored to this program.
+You may adjust them manually to suit your specific settings, as they define the number of males and females and their respective mating counts.

 5. **Dependencies**